 Case Study 3: Access-Centric

-In this next case study, the brand has one advantage, one disadvantage and two parity attributes:
+In this next case study, the brand has one advantage, one disadvantage, and two parity attributes:

 In this instance, this matrix points to an access-centric message.
 Obviously, payers have always been focused on costs and often take the stance that ‘won’t pay for convenience’.
 As such, this type of messaging matrix suggests that this brand should weight its messaging more heavily to focus on the needs of payers.

 With the rise of the ACA and increased focus on healthcare costs, access is becoming increasingly important to physicians and patients.
-Unfortunately, access-centric messaging is often difficult to execute among physician and patients.
+Unfortunately, access-centric messaging is often difficult to execute among physicians and patients.
 Physicians often don’t know the price of drugs and they can’t possibly know the formulary coverage for every patient in their practice.
 Similarly, patients often do not understand insurance formularies and how they can affect out of pocket costs at the pharmacy.

 Applying the Message Matrix

-Clearly, the message matrix is a gross oversimplification of a market complexities, and it’s not a replacement for a robust messaging strategy.
+Clearly, the message matrix is a gross oversimplification of market complexities, and it’s not a replacement for a robust messaging strategy.
 However, creating a messaging matrix is a valuable exercise that provides a quick roadmap for message development.